ContextLab/davos/paper/paper.md

 # Summary

-The `davos` Python package provides a toolkit for installing and managing packages at runtime within IPython notebook environments [@PereGran07] including Jupyter notebooks [@KluyEtal16], JupyterLab, and Google Colaboratory.
+`davos` is a Python package for managing dependencies at runtime.
+It allows users to specify requirements directly within their code that are validated and, if necessary, installed in a just-in-time fashion. `davos` was developed as a tool for turning standard Jupyter notebooks [@KluyEtal16] into self-contained, fully-specified Python environments to facilitate code sharing, collaboration, and reproducibility.

 Importing `davos` enables an additional Python keyword: `smuggle`.
 The `smuggle` statement can be used as a drop-in replacement for the built-in `import` statement to load libraries, modules, and other objects into the current namespace.
-However, whereas `import` will fail if the requested package is not installed locally, `smuggle` statements can handle missing packages on-the-fly.
-If a to-be-smuggled package does not exist in the local environment, `davos` installs it, make its contents visible to Python's import machinery, and load it into the namespace for immediate use.
+However, whereas `import` will fail if the requested package is not installed locally, `smuggle` statements can handle missing packages on the fly.
+If a smuggled package does not exist in the local environment, `davos` will install it, make its contents visible to Python's import machinery, and load it into the namespace for immediate use.

+While the `smuggle` statement may simply be used on its own, `davos` defines an additional construct called the "*onion comment*" that provides greater control over its behavior and more complex functionality.
+An onion comment is a special type of inline comment that can be placed on a line containing a `smuggle` statement to customize how `davos` (1) determines whether the smuggled package should be installed, and (2) retrieves and installs the package, if necessary.
+Onion comments follow a simple syntax based on the type comment syntax introduced in PEP 484 [@vanREtal14], and are designed to make controlling installation via `davos` intuitive and familiar&mdash;simply specify the installer program (e.g., `pip`) and provide the same arguments one would use to install the package manually via the command line:

 The `davos` package also defines a special type of inline comment called an "*onion comment*" that can be added to a line containing a `smuggle` statement to customize its behavior and provide additional, more complex functionality.
 Onion comments